 We have audited the accompanying consolidated balance sheets of CenterPoint Energy, Inc. and subsidiaries (the "Company") as of December 31, 2003 and 2004, and the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the three years in the period ended December 31, 2004.
-Our audit also includes the financial statement schedules listed in the Index at Item 15(a)(2).
-These financial statements and the financial statement schedules are the responsibility of the Company's management.
+These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.